 Carpet Museum

-The Carpet Museum was first opened on April 29, 1979, at the Sultanahmet Mosque's Hünkar Kasrı, but it was reopened in the soup of the Hagia Sophia which was built between 1742 and 1743 in the northern part of the by I. The museum is a devoted to the Turkish art of carpet and rug and it has one of the 's richest carpet collections which include 806 carpets from 14th to 20th centuries and 46 rugs.
+The Carpet Museum was first opened on April 29, 1979, at the Mosque's Hünkar ı, but it was reopened in the public soup kitchen of the Hagia Sophia which was built between 1742 and 1743 in the northern part of the Hagia Sophia by Sultan I. The museum is a devoted to the of carpet and rug and it has one of the world's richest carpet collections which include 806 from 14th to 20th centuries and 46 rugs.
 The museum is split into 3 sections.
-The first features early Anatolian-era carpets as as best-known type of Turkish carpets which are from Uşak city.
-The second displays rugs and Central and East Anatolian carpets from the Ottoman era.
+The first room features early Anatolian-era as well as -known type of carpets which are from Uşak city.
+The second room displays rugs and Central and East Anatolian carpets from the Ottoman era.
 The third room has the most impressive collection, with a huge 17th century Uşak carpet from the Suleymaniye Mosque and another 19th century carpet from the Blue Mosque.

 Leave a Reply